cyclothymia/zed-config/README.md

   - **Inlay Property Declaration Type Hints:** Yes
   - **Inlay Function-like Return Type Hints:** Yes
   - **Inlay Enum Member Value Hints:** Yes

+---

+# ⭐ Do you like the config? make sure to star the repo! ⭐